ShivKushwah/PSec/docs/RepoInstallation.md

 # PSec Repo Installation

 This instruction set assumes you have setup Docker with Intel SGX.
 It's highly recommended to follow [these SGX + Docker installation instructions](docs/SGXInstallation.md) for compatibility.
-Alternatively, you can use follow the [deprecated instructions](docs/SGXInstallation-Deprecated.md) if you want to avoid using Docker.
+Alternatively, you can use follow the [deprecated instructions](docs/SGXInstallation-Deprecated.md) if you want to avoid using Docker and already have a pre-existing Intel SGX installation.

 - Run `docker ps -a` and find the name of the container with the "sgx_sample" image.
 For the remainder of the instructions, we are assuming the name of this container was "gracious_gates"